xmarre/Copperminer/README.md

 - Proxy checks load a random gallery, follow an album link, and even grab one image to ensure the proxy truly works.
 Edit the `VALIDATION_URLS` list in `proxy_manager.py` to customize the rotation.
 - Proxy toolbar buttons — refresh & retest, clear cached proxies, or stop harvesting altogether
 - Verbose checkbox — Toggle DEBUG-level logging on demand while the app runs
+- Workers spinbox — Configure how many images download in parallel

 ### 4chan Usage